Monday, 31 January 2022

 Those who are seeking the truth have to discard the Theological Advaita without mercy to realize the Advaitic truth, which is beyond form, time, and space.

 The Advaitic orthodoxy is based on the birth entity.
-The one which is born, lives, and dies in the world is not the Self.
+The one that is born, lives, and dies in the world is not the Self.

 Thus, it proves the world in which birth and death happen is merely an illusion.
-The Soul, which is present in the form of consciousness, is the cause of the world is real.
-The Soul, which is present in the form of consciousness, is the ultimate truth or Brahman or God in truth.
+The invisible Soul, which is present in the form of consciousness, is the cause of the world is reality.
+The invisible Soul, which is present in the form of consciousness, is the ultimate truth or Brahman or God in truth.

 Orthodoxy is the path of ignorance.
 And ignorant worship mechanically performs the prescribed sacrifices without any thought as to why they are doing them.

-That is why Ish Upanishads says:~ Such people no wonder they grope in the dark.
-They are doomed unless someday the truth dawns on them that to save themselves they must seek Self-knowledge.
+That is why the Ish Upanishads says:~ Such people, no wonder they grope in the dark.
+They are doomed unless someday the truth dawns on them that to save themselves, they must seek Self-knowledge.

-The religion, concept of God and scriptures are the greatest obstacle to acquiring Self-knowledge or Brahma Gnana or Atma Gnana.
+The religion, concept of God, and scriptures are the greatest obstacles to acquiring Self-knowledge or Brahma Gnana, or Atma Gnana.

-The Advaitic Orthodoxy holds the caste, religious rites, God and Glorifying the Gurus, scriptural studies, virtues, good deeds, and physical conducts as the means to acquire the Self-knowledge or Brahma Gnana or Atma Gnana.
+The Advaitic Orthodoxy holds the caste, religious rites, religious God based on blind belief, and glorifying the Gurus, scriptural studies, virtues, good deeds, and physical conduct as the means to acquire the Self-knowledge or Brahma Gnana or Atma Gnana.

-The Advaitic orthodoxy believes in the worship of non-Vedic Gods barred by Vedas.
+The Advaitic orthodoxy believes in the worship of non-Vedic Gods barred by the Vedas.

-Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
+Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God in truth) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
 (14.27).

 The Vedas confirm God is Atman (Spirit), the ‘Self’.